DFE-Digital/pageobjects-testing-infrastructure/README.md

 ```

-### Expose the types that your tests need without being coupled to a testing library
+### Expose types for your tests need without being coupled to a testing library

 ```cs
 // Basic types example